ckf42/shdl/README.md

     * `mirror` can be specified multiple times for multiple mirrors.
 * All other lines are ignored.

-Entries in `.shdlconfig` have higher priority than commandline arguments, meaning that the corresponding commandline arguments **will be discarded**.
-To suppress this behavior, use an empty `.shdlconfig` file, or simply provide an empty string for the option (`--config ""`)
+Entries in `.shdlconfig` have lower priority than commandline arguments, meaning that the corresponding commandline arguments will **override** the settings in `.shdlconfig`, including `mirror`.

 **NOTE** This feature is experimental and is subject to change.